ogis-higuchi/awscdk-nat-lib/.github/ISSUE_TEMPLATE/feature_request.md

 ### Description

 <!--
-Describe concisely your proposed feature and some backgrounds, for example:
+Describe concisely your proposed feature and provide some background information, for example:

 * Problem to be solved with the feature
 * Use case of the feature